wellle/tmux-complete.vim/README.md

 # tmux-complete.vim

-Vim plugin for insert mode completion of words in adjacent tmux panes
+Vim plugin for insert mode completion of words in adjacent tmux panes and duplicating the contents of a visible tmux pane in a split buffer.

 ## Motivation